 As Snowpiercer is to the sci-fi genre and The Host is to the monster movie genre, Parasite is to the thriller.
 A young man tricks his way into the employ of a rich family, then proceeds to remove the other members of the staff and replace them with his own unemployed family members.
 The sequence involving getting his father and mother into their roles as the rich family’s driver and housemaid respectively is particularly genius.
 One continuous music track plays under it as the family schemes and executes that scheme flawlessly.
 It’s a piece of thriller and montage filmmaking unlike no other, one that has me on the edge of my seat grinning every time I’ve seen it.

 Think of any detail from Parasite and marvel at how carefully it has been used.
 The seemingly throwaway joke that Song Kang Ho (putting in a career best performance)’s character Kim Ki-taek ran a castella shop that went bust reappears later as a similar motivation for Geun-se to hide underground for so many years, further tying together the two couple’s fates.
 Or the fact that Park Da-song’s obsession with Native Americans is yet another analogy for systematic oppression.
+Or the ‘metaphorical’ stone which rises to the top of the sewer water, suggesting its hollow nature.
 Think even about how elegantly the most obvious symbols – the families consigned to live in basements, or the smell of the subway, are constantly used in clever and thoughtful ways.